-Goserelin is a hormonal drug used to treat breast cancer in women who have not yet had their menopause.
+Goserelin is a hormonal therapy drug used to treat breast cancer in people who have not yet had their menopause.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.